 Disclaimer: paper presented at PMI 2015 EMEA Congress.
-That’s why is so long…
+That’s why it’s so long…

 Too often people believe in magic.
 And, considering the amount and size of unreal expectations, the land of magic is called projects.
 It’s when we realize that magic doesn’t exist that we turn to terms like “over budget”, “behind schedule” or “unsuitable methodology”.
 You know what they say, a tool is just as good as the people using it?
 Let talk about tools, also known as methodologies!
 Especially about our approach when it comes to learning to use a new one.

 So, what’s the deal with Agile?

 Agile tools, techniques, practices and methodologies have gained tremendous ground lately and are now considered as serious practices by some very serious companies.
 However, a big number of organisations discover it doesn’t work for them or in most cases pay a very high price to make it work.
 Or, they think it works because they do it by the book and didn’t pay attention to what was written between the lines.
 It is interesting when you think about it, with all the project management knowledge out there, implementing agile is one project that still challenges most of the adventurers.
 When asked about the history of Agile, most people mention the last few years, which is exactly the moment agility started to preoccupy people’s minds.
 Some go as far as 2001 and quote the Agile Manifesto.
 Those who have been through an extensive training might even mention 1986.
 But the real origins of Agile come as a shock to many and not because it’s old (since the ‘50s) but because all this period of time should have given us more examples of successful implementations.
 And it doesn’t!
 Or maybe we are not looking in the right place.